frankwillmore/__VACUUMMS__/USER_GUIDE.md

 ## IO formats

-In general, VACUUMMS I/O is built on UNIX pipes, records, and tab-separated columns.
+In general, VACUUMMS I/O uses non-binary representation of data.
+Human-readable text is sifted, stripped, sorted, etc. using POSIX pipes, records, and tab-separated columns.
 The most common formats are:

-.cfg - 'configuration' or a simple set of x,y,z coordinates for a homogenous fluid, e.g. monodisperse hard-spheres or Lennard-Jones particles.
+.cfg - 'configuration' or a simple set of x,y,z coordinates, ostensibly for a homogenous fluid, e.g. monodisperse hard-spheres or Lennard-Jones particles.
 E.g., for centers arranged in a FCC crystal:

     0.000000    0.000000    0.000000
     0.707107    0.707107    0.000000